pantelis-giankulidis/django/docs/intro/tutorial05.md

 browser.
 These tools allow you to check not just the behavior of your Django code, but also, for example, of your JavaScript.
 It's quite something to see the tests launch a browser, and start interacting with your site, as if a human being were driving it!
-Django includes :class:`~django.test.LiveServerTestCase` to facilitate integration with tools like Selenium.
+Django includes `~django.test.LiveServerTestCase` to facilitate integration with tools like Selenium.

 If you have a complex application, you may want to run tests automatically